 Through serving the Jewish People and their neighbors in this way in communities of Ethiopia and Zimbabwe we have also welcomed thousands into God’s kingdom as they have come to faith in Yeshua.

 Each patient and those with them are invited into our prayer room where they have the opportunity to receive compassionate prayer and hear the Gospel of Yeshua (Jesus).
 This provides a unique opportunity for non-medical professionals to participate in our medical outreaches.
-In fact, while we need medical professionals, non-medical volunteers are essential to the success and vision of our outreaches.
+In fact, while we need medical professionals, non-medical partners are essential to the success and vision of our outreaches.